-- 13. The Layou maps (Appendix E) submitted as part of the final BAR dated 03 August 2023 is hereby approved. - 14.
-The Environmental Management Programme (EMPr) submitted as part of the BAR is approved and must be implemented and adhered to. - 15.
-The generic Environmental Management Programme (EMPr) for the powerline and substation submitted as part of the final BAR dated August 2023, are hereby approved. - 16.
+- 13. Mukondeleli 1 Solar PV Facility: Layout plan, attached as Appendix D of the final EIAR dated February 2024 is hereby not approved.
+A copy of the final development layout map must be made available for comments by registered Interested and Affected Parties and the holder of this environmental authorisation must consider such comments.
+Once amended, the final development layout map must be submitted to the Department for written approval prior to commencement of the activity.
+All available biodiversity information must be used in the finalisation of the layout map.
+The layout map must indicate the following: 13.1.
+The delineation of the buffers between the PV panels and the Wind Turbines, after the final walk through has been undertaken, for the maintenance of both the panels and turbines. - 14.
+The Environmental Management Programme (EMPr) and generic EMPr submitted as part of the final EIAR is not approved and must be amended to include measures as dictated by the final site lay-out map and micro-siting, and the provisions of this environmental authorisation.
+The EMPr must be made available for comments by registered Interested and Affected Parties and the holder of this environmental authorisation must consider such comments.
+Once amended, the final EMPr must be submitted to the Department for written approval prior to commencement of the activity.
+Once approved the EMPr must be implemented and adhered to. - 15.
+The amended EMPr must include the preferred BESS technology, the risk identified and mitigation measures. - 16.
 The EMPr must be implemented and strictly enforced during all phases of the project.
-It shall be seen as a dynamic document and shall be included in all contract documentation for all phases of the development when approved. - 17.
+It shall be seen as a dynamic document and should be included in all contract documentation for all phases of the development when approved. - 17.
 Changes to the approved EMPr must be submitted in accordance with the EIA Regulations applicable at the time. - 18.
-The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the BAR be discovered.
+The Department reserves the right to amend the approved EMPr should any impacts that were not anticipated or covered in the EIAR be discovered.